Energy markets are highly distorted by subsidies for nuclear power and fossil fuels:

 Without subsidies for nuclear power and fossil fuels, it is likely that most renewable sources of power -- with the possible exception of those that have still not reached the bottom of their cost-reduction curves and are still finding their feet commercially -- would be commercially viable without subsidies.

-and that actions will be needed to compensate for that failure.
+The Stern report said that climate change is the greatest market failure the world has seen, and that actions will be needed to compensate for that failure.
 Removing the subsidies for nuclear power and fossil fuels are the main actions that are needed.

 Rather that piling subsidy upon subsidy, we should be aiming to wind down the arms race of subsidies, reserving them for where they are really needed:

 See also: High-carbon fuel companies should pay their way too (Financial Times, 2012-09-21).
 Letter from Julian Scola, Communication Director, The European Wind Energy Association, Brussels, Belgium.
 "The fact is that governments across Europe could save themselves a lot of money, and hasten the phasing out of support for increasingly mature renewable technologies such as onshore wind, if they first removed longer-standing subsidies for more established technologies like nuclear and coal."
 And Creating the Internal Energy Market in Europe (PDF, European Wind Energy Association): the report includes a recommendation to remove subsidies for coal, gas and nuclear power.